aretius/Artificial-Intelligence/README.md

 # Project 3

 Pacman AI bot<br>
-• An AI bot that plays the Pacman game all by itself.
-It finds the path with the best score possible which is increased by eating food pellets that are spread in various locations accross the map.
-There are Ghosts and powerups that can kill ghosts , so including these the AI bot solves the Pacman game by itself.
+• An AI bot that plays the Pacman game all by itself. <br>
+• It finds the path with the best score possible along with enemies/ghosts/food-pellets etc.<br>
-Various search strategies along with heuristics were implemented.
+• Various search strategies along with heuristics were implemented such as Adverserial, A* etc.<br>

 # Project 4
 Simulated Annealing